Croatia

 Sustainable Tourism

-During the summer months in Croatia, the country particularly on the coast is packed.
+Consider the Low Season – During the summer months in Croatia, the country particularly on the coast is packed.
 As mentioned above you also have cruise ship tourism.
 Some of my favourite visits to Croatia have been in what is called the low season – in other words, September through to March.
 Often the weather is excellent and a wide range of Autumn and Winter festivals, as well as Christmas markets, are a pleasure.

-Small independent businesses are the lifeblood of economies.
+Support Local Businesses – Small independent businesses are the lifeblood of economies.
 Souvenirs in the main city centres are often a little tacky.
 Save your money for smaller local retailers away from the main tourist hubs.
 Visit the local markets too for fresh produce and local handmade crafts at a fraction of the price.

 Responsible Travel

-Pre Bookable Excursions in Croatia
+Pre-bookable Excursions in Croatia

 More Information